scribe-org/Scribe-iOS/README.md

 - Localizing Scribe-iOS across various languages and regions [(see issues)](https://github.com/scribe-org/Scribe-iOS/issues)

-- Moving grammar files to a new repository in [scribe-org](https://github.com/scribe-org) and accessing them remotely to allow Android and extension access [(see issue)]()
+- Moving data files to a new repository in [scribe-org](https://github.com/scribe-org) and accessing them remotely to allow Android and extension access [(see issue)]()

   - This would likely best be implemented via a Python package that allows users to access data within JSON files stored in the package